PyCQA/redbaron/docs/querying.rst

     red.find("name", value=re.compile("^p"))
     red.find_all("name", value=re.compile("^p"))

-Having to compile regex is boring, so you can use this shorthand syntaxe instead:
+Having to compile regex is boring, so you can use this shorthand syntaxe instead (prefixing a string with "re:"):

 .. ipython:: python